KingScooty/creativenightly.com/_drafts/2015-00-00-A-few-simple-rules-to-keep-your-smartphone-apps-organised.md

 ###App page organisation rules
 Here are some rules I've formulated to help keep me productive when using my iPhone.

 1. Allow no more than 12 apps per page.
 That's 3 full rows.
-(I'm using an iPhone 5)
+(I'm using an iPhone 5) Any more than that clutters the page.
 2. Allow no more than 4 pages of apps.
 3. Keep folders to a minimum on the first 2 pages.
 Folders aren't very visually appealling, and increase the amount of presses to get to important items. iPhones are beautiful, and so should navigating them.
 4. Reduce app overlap - don't...